wolfgangB33r/notes/README.md

 # Notes

+## Text analysis and machine learning

-## Vectorize a pandas text column by using Tfidf vectors
+### Vectorize a pandas text column by using Tfidf vectors
 ```python
 tv = TfidfVectorizer(max_features=NR_MAX_TEXT_FEATURES, stop_words='english')
 tfidf = tv.fit_transform(data['item_description'])
 print(tfidf.shape)
 ```

-## Convert a Tf-idf sparse matrix to a pandas dataframe
+### Convert a Tf-idf sparse matrix to a pandas dataframe

 The The TF-IDF vectoriser results in a sparse output as a scipy CSR matrix.
 This CSR matrix cannot be directly added to a pandas dataframe object.